dustinfreeman/riffer/README.md

 Riffer!

-A framework designed for reading and writing large files in the RIFF format.
+A framework for reading and writing large files in the RIFF format.

 The assumption is that there are many top-level chunks in the RIFF format.
 We can think of these as being like frames in a video.
 Each of these will have several sub-chunks, also RIFF format.
 Nesting beyond this is not supported out of the box.